bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 }
 ```

-In this way we bring the imperative implementation “down a level”, isolate it from the rest of the code, and make the function name a declarative description of the entire algorithm.
+In this way, we bring the imperative implementation “down a level,” isolating it from the rest of the code, making the function name a declarative description of the entire algorithm.

 [^scene]: “Your Code As a Crime Scene” by Adam Tornhill, https://www.goodreads.com/book/show/23627482-your-code-as-a-crime-scene
 [^metaprogrammingjs]: “Metaprogramming with JavaScript Examples” by Timur Shemsedinov, https://github.com/HowProgrammingWorks/Metaprogramming